-Table 7 on gender of learners
+Table 7: Gender of learners

-GENDER FREQUENCY PERCENTAGE (%)
+FREQUENCY PERCENTAGE (%)

-Female 13 58
+13 58

-Male 11 42
+11 42

-Total

 From the field of study we realized that male pupils alike their female counterparts are aware of teaching learning aids.
 As shown in the table one can notice clearly that teaching learning aids is a common issue to both male and female pupils.